Travel Information

 of transport when you first arrive.

-Depending on your arrival time in Lviv and the amount of
+your arrival time in Lviv and the amount of time needed to

-time needed to get through the arrival formalities, it is
+get through the arrival formalities, it is technically feasible

-arriving on the LOT flight from Warsaw; whereas the Austrian
+arriving at 1400 on the LOT flight from Warsaw!
+Nowaways,

 on knowing how to buy a train ticket, where to find the platform,